 ⇧Part I Statistics and main indicators

 This section provides statistics and indicators produced through FAO’s Statistics programmes, available by the year reported for the narrative section.

 Table 1 – Peru – General geographic and economic data

 FAO Fisheries statistics

 Table 2a – Peru – Fisheries data (i)

 Table 2b – Peru – Fisheries data (ii)

 Updated 2010⇧Part II Narrative

-Part II of the Fishery and Aquaculture Country Profile provides supplementary information that is based on national and other sources and that is valid at the time of compilation (see update year above).
+This section provides supplementary information based on national and other sources and valid at the time of compilation.
 References to these sources are provided as far as possible.

 Production sectorThe fisheries sector is a key component of Peru’s economy, mainly because it is the most significant source of foreign currency after mining.
 Particularly important is the marine fisheries sector, followed to a lesser degree by inland fisheries and aquaculture.
 In 2008, landings of marine and inland aquatic living resources amounted to 7 353 000 tonnes, with an export value of 2.335 billion US dollars.
 This represented a 19 percent increase over the value of exports in 2007.